nerdschoolbergen/introduction-to-javascript/exercise-2/README.md

   - Use the keyboard shortcuts `Ctrl+Shift+I` (Windows) or `Cmd+Opt+I` (Mac)
 * Select the _Network_ panel.
 Notice that the panel is empty.
 This is because we need to have the panel open when the page loads in order to record network activity.
 Press `CTRL+R` (Windows) or `CMD+R` (Mac) to refresh the page and record.
 * You should now see a list containing multiple requests.
 A short description of some of the columns in the list:
-  - Method: The HTTP Verb (GET, POST, PUT, etc.) was used in the request
+  - Method: The HTTP Verb (GET, POST, PUT, etc.) used in the request
   - Status: The current status of the request (200, 404, 500, etc.)
   - Type: The type of the requested resource (png, script, document, stylesheet)
   - Size: The size of the response